Ruth DeYoung Kohler II

-Ruth DeYoung Kohler II (October 24, 1941 - November 14, 2020) was a museum director and teacher from Wisconsin who championed under-recognized, self-taught artists and vernacular art.
-She was the director of the John Michael Kohler Arts Center from 1972-2016.
+Ruth DeYoung Kohler II (October 24, 1941 – November 14, 2020) was a museum director and teacher from Wisconsin who championed under-recognized, self-taught artists and vernacular art.
+She was the director of the John Michael Kohler Arts Center from 1972 to 2016.
 She led the development of the Art Preserve in Sheboygan, Wisconsin, the first museum dedicated to the exhibition and conservation of artist-built environments.

 Early life

-Kohler was born in Chicago, Illinois to mother Ruth DeYoung Kohler and father Herbert Vollrath Kohler Sr..
+Kohler was born in Chicago, Illinois to mother Ruth DeYoung Kohler and father Herbert Vollrath Kohler Sr. on October 24, 1941.
 Her father served as Executive Chairman of Kohler Co., and her mother was a journalist and women's rights advocate.
 Kohler attended the Ferry Hall School in Lake Forest, Illinois.
 She earned her Bachelor of Arts in art and art history from Smith College, and spent her junior year studying at the University of Hamburg.
 She went on for graduate work at the University of Wisconsin.